DataWookie/exegetic-new-site/content/training/docker.md

 	- Dynamic webapp
 -->

-## Prerequisites
+## Course Details

+Duration --- 2 days

+Requirements:

   1. Follow [these instructions](https://docs.docker.com/install/) to install Docker.
   2. Create accounts on the following services:
     - [AWS](http://aws.amazon.com/) and
     - [Docker Hub](https://hub.docker.com/).
   3. The [UNIX Essentials]({{< ref "unix-essentials.md" >}}) course is useful for understanding some of the details of a Dockerfile.